 4. Set Aside Time for Learning

 Let’s learn about our history — did all Americans gain their freedom in 1776?
-Take a minute to research Juneteenth, the day black slaves in America finally learned of their independence.
+Take a minute to research Juneteenth, the day black enslaved people in America finally learned of their independence.
 Read Christopher Columbus’s journal entries.
-Explore what COVID-19 has been like for Black and Indiginous communities, and what the governmental response has been for reservations.
-We can’t make change if we don’t know the facts!
+Explore what COVID-19 has been like for Black and Indigenous communities, and what the governmental response has been for reservations.
+We can’t create change if we don’t know the facts!